A forensic analysis of of every referee mistake in Italy v South Korea, 2002

 But the limp performances and deep defensive lines have faded from memory, leaving only the mental image of Moreno showing Totti the red card and looking like he’d just laid down a royal flush.

 Does the inception of VAR mean we’ll never see his like again?
-With little else to do this June but ponder these abstract questions, Italy fans can only hope.
+The jury remains out.

 By Phil Iwaniuk